ni/measurement-plugin-integration-example-python/README.md

 ### Step 6: Execute the Sequence

-- To execute the sequence, run the `sequence.py` file.
+- Run the `sequence.py` file to execute the sequence.
-- After execution, you can find the results along with the parameters in a log file which will be stored in the current working directory as a CSV file.
+- After execution, you can find the results along with the input configurations in the log file which will be saved in the current working directory as a CSV file.

 ### Example Usage